 Product Liability

-• Product liability claim brought by a woman who claimed she slipped on an excessively slippery deck composed of manufactured boards by a prominent manufacturer.
-Competing expert witness conclusions whether deck surface was "slip-resistant" so as to comply with national/international standards and how to interpret slip meter readings.
-Plaintiff sustained ankle and femur fractures requiring ORIF.
-She claimed she has osteoporosis and celiac disease which contributed to "overuse" stress fracture of opposite other foot.
+• Mediated a product liability case involving a woman who slipped on a manufactured deck surface alleged to be excessively slippery.
+Experts disputed whether the boards met slip-resistance standards and how to interpret slip meter readings.
+Plaintiff sustained ankle and femur fractures requiring ORIF and claimed osteoporosis and celiac disease contributed to an additional stress fracture in the opposite foot.

 Wrongful Death